Karnsira/CMVDET/docs/source/citing.rst

 If you use CMVDET in your research, please cite

-Taymung T. Pinthuphan, et al., Cytomegalovirus Detection in Whole-Slide Images.
+Tungmay T. Phinthuphan and Karn K. Siriwichai, et al., Cytomegalovirus Detection in Whole-Slide Images.

 Thank you!